-Funded by Arts Council England, BookTrust will sponsor sample translations from selected children's books, which have not previously been published in the English language, and present them to the UK publishing community at an event at the Bologna Book Fair in April 2017.
+Funded by Arts Council England, BookTrust will sponsor sample translations from selected children's books that have not previously been published in the English language and present them to the UK publishing community at an event at the London Book Fair in April 2018.

-A panel of judges comprising of UK-based children's literature and translation experts, selected by BookTrust, will meet in October 2016 to decide which of the submissions should go forward for partial translation.
+A panel of judges comprising of UK-based children's literature and translation experts, selected by BookTrust, will meet in late September 2017 to decide which of the submissions should go forward for partial translation.

-A second judging meeting will take place in February 2017 at which a maximum of 4 titles will be selected as specially commended Honour Titles.
-All shortlisted titles will be available for British publishers to purchase from the rights holders at the Bologna Book Fair in April 2017.
+A second judging meeting will take place in February 2018 at which a maximum of 4 titles will be selected as specially commended Honour Titles.
+All shortlisted titles will be available for British publishers to purchase from the rights holders at the London Book Fair in April 2018.